 San Martín de Trevejo on foot

-We arrived in San Martín on a Monday morning and our first stop was the main square (plaza Mayor).
+I arrived in San Martín on a Monday morning and my first stop was the main square (plaza Mayor).
 The town hall was open but there wasn’t much activity in the square, with chairs stacked at the entrance of several bars which were still closed.
 The space is dominated by a pilón, a round fountain very popular in northern Extremadura; this one was built in 1888.
 Other things that caught my attention were a bell tower, the arcade on two sides of the square, and the impressive building of Casa de la Encomienda, where locals paid the tithe in the past.
 Very close to the square is San Martín de Tours church, built in the 17th century and containing several panel paintings from renowned Spanish artist Luis de Morales.
-It was closed when we visited.
+It was closed when I visited.

 The main highlight of San Martín de Trevejo is its traditional architecture.
 The town is listed as a place of cultural interest for its historical artistic value and you’ll understand why as soon as you set foot there.